sinfocol/ctfs/writeups/2017/defcon-qualifiers/crackme-2000/README.md

 sum is 12
 ```

-You can download a [some samples](crackmes-2000-samples.zip) of the provided files, solution here includes:
+You can download [some samples](crackmes-2000-samples.zip) of the provided files, solution here includes:
 * magic
 * sorcery
 * alchemy